 - Company Description: You create.
 You animate.
 You SHARE!
 Stikbot is the social-sharing, easy to pose figurine Standing 3-inches tall, Stikbot's suction cup-tipped limbs will adhere to almost any flat surface allowing for easy posing for photographs and stop-animation filming.
 Stikbot Studio Pro comes with 2 figures and a green screen.
 Also includes a free app for iPhone and Android.
 Stikbot.

 - We like to dump the box of marble run pieces out and let the creative thinking begin.
-My kids are still amazed at what they are creating and love to have races with the marbles, all without knowing they are developing hand-eye coordination, logical thinking, and problem-solving skills.
-This year, I’ve also enjoyed allowing my inner child to come out to help my children build forts, obstacle courses, and my personal favorite, Hot Lava.
+Our kids are still amazed at what they're creating and love to have races with the marbles, all without knowing they're developing hand-eye coordination, logical thinking, and problem-solving skills.
+This year, we’ve also enjoyed allowing our inner child to come out to help our kids build forts, obstacle courses, and our personal favorite, Hot Lava.
 As an extra bonus, we enjoy using the marble runs within our obstacle course.

 Let’s change our thinking here.
-If children stop playing with an item, parents may think that the failure lies with the toy.
+If children stop playing with an item, we may think the failure lies with the toy.
 Really, no one is at fault.
-Perhaps the child is just not feeling inspired.
-They are human, and we can’t expect them to be creative all the time.
-When children—and even adults—feel this uninspired, they want to just buy more to fill the void again and again.
+Maybe the child just isn't feeling inspired.
+They're human, and we can’t expect them to be creative all the time.

-When I see that my children are becoming bored or ignoring their open-ended toys, I just start playing with the toys by myself.
-I do not invite them to join me, but they always end up joining.
-They’ll sit beside me and say, “Hey Mom, look what I made!”
+When we see that our kids are bored or ignoring their open-ended toys, we've personally found it helpful to start playing with the toys by ourselves.
+We don't invite them to join us, but they always end up joining.
+They’ll sit beside us and say, “Hey, Mom and Dad, look what I made!”
 The inspiration returns, without any nudging or direction.
-All I had to do was sit down and play first.
+All we had to do was sit down and play first.
 It works every time.

 Winter might challenge families to stay active, but with the right toys and a little creativity, you can turn boredom into a fun family experience.